MohiniS08/Council-Tax-Analysis/README.md

 # How to Use
 - Import the dataset into SQL and run queries from
-- Open      in Power BI to explore the dashboard.
+- Open "council dashboard.pbix" in Power BI to explore the dashboard.

 # Key Insights
 - Collection Rate across councils is typically 92–95%.